TeemuKoivisto/prosemirror-dev-toolkit/ROADMAP.md

 - use css reset? just so styles are not affected by global stylesheets
 - checkbox to filter empty/selection transactions
 - OR just meta-key based filter of transactions
+- switch Rollup to Vite (and maybe use PostCSS)
+- either upgrade Cypress or switch to say Playwright

 No time schedules set.
 Just for reference for my and yours sake.